syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/axis-customization.md

 ## Inversed axis

 When an axis is inversed, highest value of the axis comes closer to origin and vice versa.
-To place an axis in inversed manner set the [`IsInversed`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_IsInversed) property to **true**.
+To place an axis in inversed manner, set the [`IsInversed`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_IsInversed) property to **true**.

 {% if page.publishingplatform == "aspnet-core" %}